openshift-homeroom/lab-workshop-content/workshop/content/exercises/03-building-image.md

 https://custom-%project_namespace%.%cluster_subdomain%

 You will be prompted to enter a login and password.
 Use `workshop` for the login name.
-To determine the password to use, run:
+Use the password output when the deployment was created.
+You can also run:

 ```execute
 oc set env dc/custom --list
 ```

-and use the value of the `AUTH_PASSWORD` environment variable set by the deployment.
+to see the password.
+Use the value of the `AUTH_PASSWORD` environment variable set by the deployment.

 Right now the content displayed is the same as this workshop.
 This is where you would start modifying the content.